Hidden Valley Middle School

-It is against the law to bring dangerous items to school.
-Consequences for doing so include suspension and police involvement.
-Dangerous items include but are not limited to anything that physically harms people, such as:
+Dangerous items that can physically harm someone have no place in school.
+Consequences for bringing such items to school are very serious and can include suspension and police involvement.
+Dangerous items include but are not limited to anything that can physically harm such as:

 - Things that stab, cut, or puncture, like a knife, pin, etc.

-- Things that shoot objects, like a gun, firearm, slingshot, airsoft gun, etc.
+- Things that shoot objects, like a gun, slingshot, airsoft gun, etc.

 - Things that explode, like fireworks, poppers, snaps, etc.